rh-aiservices-bu/multi-turn-benchmarking/README.md

 ## Example Results

-The following results were collected on an OpenShift cluster with 4 x NVIDIA L4 GPUs, running 11 concurrent conversations with 10 turns each.
+The following results were collected on an OpenShift cluster with 4 x NVIDIA L4 GPUs running the Qwen3-0.6B model , 11 concurrent conversations with 10 turns each.

 **These results are in no way indicative of the performance of vLLM or llm-d, they simply demonstrate a scenario with large document processing on entry level GPUs.**